-In contrast to the individual technologies described on the other pages, this area is reserved for complete end-to-end solutions for individual applications.
+Unlike the individual technologies outlined on the other pages, this area is reserved for complete end-to-end solutions for individual applications.

-Whether you are looking for our own concepts or the mature fruits of our work in our partner network – here you will find what you are looking for and get a first taste.
+Whether you are looking for our own concepts or the results of our successful work of our work in our partner network – here you will find what you are looking for and get a first taste.

-The application area of the Smart Update is the typical industrial shop floor.
-Many individual machines – from HMIs and gateways to entire robot arms – form a well coordinated production line, the lifeline of every manufacturing industry.
+The Smart Update’s application area is the typical industrial shop floor.
+Many individual machines – from HMIs and gateways to entire robot arms – form a well matched assembly line, the lifeline of every manufacturing industry.

-The heart of these systems is a firmware provided by the machine manufacturer.
+The heart of these systems is firmware supplied by the machine manufacturer.

-The topicality of this firmware is decisive for the range of functions provided by the machines, the software errors it contains and the associated safety risks, which is why regular software updates are a MUST-HAVE.
+The topicality of this firmware is decisive for the machinery’s range of functions, the software errors it contains and the associated safety risks, which is why regular software updates are a MUST-HAVE.

-Some machine manufacturers already offer – more or less integrated – solutions for their devices.
-At the very least, however, you make the firmware available online for the end customers.
+Yet some machine manufacturers offer (more or less) integrated solutions for their devices.
+At least, however, the firmware is made available online for the end customers.

-The convenience of automatic updates which we know from office IT and smartphones and which has been taken for granted in this domain for years, is currently still missing to a large extent in OT.
+The convenience of automatic updates which we are used to from office IT and smartphones and which has been taken for granted in this domain for years, is still too far away from being a standard in OT.
 There are good reasons for this.

-Every minute in which the production line comes to a standstill costs money – so reliability is one of the highest goods.
-So what is the reality of this process today?
+Every minute of standstill in production costs money – that means reliability is one of the key factors.
+So what does this process look like process today?

-Each component of a manufacturer has an integrated update solution.
-The machine operator manages the firmware status of his machines via manufacturer-specific applications and can update them in a controlled manner.
+Each of the manufacturer’s components has an integrated update solution.
+The machine operator manages the machinery’s firmware status via manufacturer-specific applications and can control the required updates.

-As long as the number of different machine manufacturers is manageable, this is a good state.
-Problems arise when the machine operator has to keep a large number of different portals/applications in view, or the manufacturer software does not address the compatibility with each other.
+As long as the number of different machine manufacturers is manageable, everything is fine.
+Problems arise when the machine operator has to manage a large number of different portals/applications, or the manufacturer software does not support the compatibility between them.

-In most cases, the firmware is even installed on test systems, which must run error-free for some time before the firmware is released for the shop floor.
-The update process itself is repeated in the course of this – sometimes delayed over several days.
+In most cases, the firmware is installed on a test system first,and only after some time of troublefree operation the firmware will be released for the shop floor.
+That means: the update process is done more than only once – and can last over several days.

 This is a time-consuming and usually error-prone process.

-The concept for the secure firmware update system “Smart Update” is a proprietary development on our part based on established IT and industry standards.
+The concept for the “Smart Update” secure firmware update system is our proprietary development on based on established IT and industry standards.

-Our goal with this system is to give the machine operator back full control over the firmware status of his machines – independent of manufacturers.
+With this system we intend to give back full control to the machine operator over the firmware status of his machinery – independent of manufacturers.

-This is achieved by registering the (test) machines in the Smart Update System and defining the source of the firmware.
+This will be achieved by registering the (test) machines in the Smart Update System and defining the firmware supply source.

-Depending on the technical interface, this information can be even used to generate a live overview showing the current firmware status of the machine and possible updates.
+Depending on the technical interface, this information can even be used to generate a live overview showing the machinery’s current firmware status and possible updates.
 But this is only the beginning.

 The update system itself generates an independent, device-specific firmware repository that manages the current firmware version, previous versions and updates.

-This is vital for step-by-step updates and especially for device-recovery processes and rollbacks.
+This is vital for step-by-step updates and particularly for device-recovery processes and rollbacks.

 The system uses current encryption methodologies for secure communication and device management.